ocaml/ocaml.org/data/tutorials/getting-started/1_01_a_tour_of_ocaml.md

 This illustrates the first feature of the OCaml module system.
 It provides a means to separate concerns by preventing name clashes.
 Two functions having different type may have the same name if they are provided by different modules.

-Module also allows efficient separated compilation.
+Modules also allow for efficient separate compilation.
 This is illustrated in the next tutorial.

 ## Conclusion